ALEXJI19991007/N-Queens-With-Obstacles/README.md

 # N-Queens-With-Obstacles
 An upgraded version of the traditional N Queens problem.
 Obstacles are added to the game board, preventing Queens from attacking each other.
+The requirement is that each range must have one Queen.
 For example:

 0 0 0 0 0 0 0 0